qishiclub/intermediate-ml-8th/docs/index.md

 ## Textbook:

-The Elements of Statistical Learning; An Introduction to Statistical Learning
+The Elements of Statistical Learning
+An Introduction to Statistical Learning

 ## Reference: